 These devices are usually wearable and consist either of a necklace, watch or bracelet that is worn by the user.
 If the user suffers a fall and is unable to get-up, they simply need to press a button on the device to raise the alarm.
 Once the response centre receives the alert, they will call out the emergency services, relative, carer or preferred contact.

-Depending on the medical alert alarm, some may be fitted with fall detection sensors that automatically senses when a fall has occurred and alerting the response centre automatically.
+Depending on the medical alert system, some may be fitted with fall detection sensors that automatically senses when a fall has occurred and alerting the response centre automatically.
 Some systems are also fitted with a GPS which can pinpoint where the user is located.

 Chair or Bed Sensors